 Click for more information about us.

-He is in demand as an arranger and orchestrator and has received commissions from Children’s Classic Concerts, Ulster Orchestra and the Royal Scottish National Orchestra.
-Recent orchestrations include the premiere of Jonathan Dove’s Seek him that maketh the seven stars and a classical/folk crossover with award-winning band Dallahan marking the anniversary of the Battle of Loos.
-In addition, the BBC have commissioned a number of arrangements which have been performed at Proms in the Park and BBC Alba and his pieces feature on several recordings.
-More information about his arrangements, including commissions, can be found at www.stephendoughty.co.uk.
+He has compiled a large portfolio of arrangements and orchestrations, particularly for young voices, and has received commissions from Children’s Classic Concerts, Ulster Orchestra and the Royal Scottish National Orchestra.
+In addition, the BBC have commissioned a number of arrangements which have been performed on BBC Alba and the Last Night of the Proms and his pieces feature on several recordings.
+More information about his arrangements, including commissions can be found at www.stephendoughty.co.uk.

 The Garleton Singers choir is based in East Lothian and was founded in 1970 by Catherine Welsh.
 In 1995, Stephen Doughty replaced Catherine as Musical Director, and he has now spent over 20 years guiding us to the musical heights (and, occasionally, depths).